Millennials Size Up Tiny Homes

-A millennial couple weigh the pros and cons of building a tiny home together.
+A millennial couple weighs the pros and cons of building a tiny home together.

 Tiny-home dwellers may downsize for a variety of reasons — environmental or financial concerns, or simply for flexibility and freedom.
 Most tiny homes are mobile, so you can take them wherever you want.

 I was fascinated.
-I loved the idea of being minimalist and not having more space than I need.
+I loved the idea of leading a minimalist lifestyle and not having more space than I need.
 In some ways, I was already accustomed to living with fewer possessions while traveling.
 How different could a tiny home be?

 My partner and I were ecstatic when we learned about the tiny home movement.

-We could park it in my parents’ driveway or backyard and then drive our home across the country to stay with Emet’s family in L.A. for half the year; we could get rid of the junk in our lives!
-Maybe we could travel the world!
+We could park it in my parents’ driveway or backyard and then drive our home across the country to stay with Emet’s family in L.A. for half the year.
+We could get rid of the junk in our lives.
+Maybe we could even travel the world!

-I’ve met two people who have built or acquired a tiny home, and their stories inspire me.
+I’ve met two people who have built or acquired tiny homes, and their stories inspire me.
 A good friend and her husband sold everything they owned, and with their three-year-old son, they bought an RV and traveled the country for the summer.

 Hearing their stories made me think it was possible, but I was still skeptical.

-Sure, it would be awe some to travel the world in a tiny home on wheels, but then, the little rational voice in my head was screaming, “No!”
-We don’t have remote jobs, so we can’t just pick up and go.
+Sure, it would be awesome to travel the world in a tiny home on wheels, but the little rational voice in my head was screaming, “No!
+We don’t have remote jobs, so we can’t just pick up and go.”

-If the tiny house has a foundation and is not on wheels, it would have to comply with building codes, which usually means it must be a minimum of 700 square feet.
+If the tiny house has a foundation and isn’t on wheels, it would have to comply with building codes, which usually means it must be a minimum of 700 square feet.
 For that reason, many people turn to rural areas to build and park their tiny homes.

-But we want to live in the city, close to my freelance gigs and my partner’s work, along with friendsand family.
+But we want to live in the city, close to my freelance gigs and my partner’s work, as well as to friends and family.
 It’s not practical for us to live out in the woods.

 Tiny Home or Not Tiny Home?
 That Is the Question